How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 Limitations of ROCS|Player

-• While the first edit submission is free, there are additional costs for more edit submissions ($75 an hour).
-Any additional edit requests require payment to be received before the ROCS team begins work.
+• While the first edit submission is free, there is a cost for additional edit submissions ($75 an hour).
+Payment must be received before the ROCS team begins work on any additional edit requests.

 2. Managing Your ROCS|Player License